– Heartwood Path Waypoint 1.23 –

-The cure found along the Heartwood Path comes largely from the essence of nature—the ethereal quality of nature I call the “Enduring Stream.”
-From this spiritual aspect of nature comes education, healing, guidance, and growth.
+The cure found along the Heartwood Path comes largely from NNIAAL: the essence of nature—the ethereal quality of nature I call the “Enduring Stream.”
+From an awareness of this spiritual aspect of nature comes education, healing, guidance, and growth.

 One cannot see this remedy as a separate entity, Still, it is nearly everywhere, especially outdoors.
 It exists now, perpetually.